crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 The point of the first assignment is to get to acquainted with Mechanical Turk from the worker's perspective.
 The crowdsourcing platform allows us, the programmers, to work with humans as though they are function calls (fulfilling every antisocial CS student's dreams).
 Since, for the rest of the semester, you will be relying on crowd workers to complete work for you quickly and accurately, you should take this first assignment as an opportunity to understand your workers and the ways you can help them work best for you.
 Pay attention to what makes tasks interesting and attractive, how much each task pays, and whether you think the compensation is fair.
 We will ask you to turn in a short writeup describing your experience.

 You should be excited about this assignment!
-You will actually get *paid* to do it!
+You may actually get *paid* to do it!
 For my 50 HITs, I made a full $1.14.
 That is a far better return than the terrible stock which I am holding for no good reason.
 So go!
 Have fun!

-In this assignment you’ll choose at least 50 assignments to complete.
+In this assignment you’ll choose at least 50 HITs to complete.
 We’re going to do an experiment to compare how much money you make under two conditions.
 The first condition is using the MTurk interface, and the second condition is using a productivity tool that your instructor has built, called [Crowd Workers](http://crowd-workers.com/landing).

 1. Sign up for MTurk as a worker [here](https://www.mturk.com/mturk/welcome).
 Please do this as early as possible, since it can take 48 hours or more to have your account approved.
 Foreign students may have problems signing up since Amazon now requires a Social Security Number.
-Problems have also arisen when students attempt to set up an Amazon Payments account, which is required by MTurk (this problem can sometimes be resolved by faxing a government ID). <a href = "#faq"> *If you are not able to create an account, follow the instructions here to create a MTurk Sandbox account.* </a>
+Problems have also arisen when students attempt to set up an Amazon Payments account, which is required by MTurk (this problem can sometimes be resolved by faxing a government ID). <a href = "#faq"> *If you are not able to create an account, follow the instructions in the FAQ section to create a MTurk Sandbox account.* </a>
-2. Sign up for Figure Eight as a requester [here](https://make.figure-eight.com/users/new).
-You won't use this for this assignment directly, but we want everyone signed up early so we can get you set up with Figure Eight credits.
-3. Install the [Crowd Workers](http://crowd-workers.com/landing) Google Chrome extension.
+2. Install the [Crowd Workers](http://crowd-workers.com/landing) Google Chrome extension.
 This will track and help you to analyze the work that you’ve done.
-Please use the Google Chrome web browser with the Crowd Workers plugin installed for all of this homework assignment.
+Please use the Google Chrome web browser with the Crowd Workers plugin installed for all of this homework assignment. *This is not required if you are using Sandbox version and do not have access to Crowd Workers.*
-4. Next, choose at least 50 assignments to complete.
+3. Next, choose at least 50 HITs to complete.
 You should pick a goal for yourself.
 You can try to make as much money as you can, or you try to make the highest hourly rate that you can.
   * For the first 25 HITs that you do, use the [search tools provided by Mechanical Turk](https://worker.mturk.com/projects).
      Try to get a sense of the variety of tasks that are available, and the kinds of projects for which Mturk is being used.
 Once you sign up, you will see that you *can* complete this assignment by transcribing 50 receipts, but is it really worth it?
   * You may notice that some tasks have pretty strict qualifications.
 Some of them are based on your amount of tasks completed or your task approval rate.
 You can see your qualifications [here](https://worker.mturk.com/qualifications/assigned).
-  * For your second 25 HITs, use the search tools provided on the [Crowd Workers web service](http://crowd-workers.com/new_work?ordering=-last_submitted,-available&only_favourites=false&min_available=1).
+  * For your second 25 HITs, use the search tools provided on the [Crowd Workers web service](http://crowd-workers.com/new_work?ordering=-last_submitted,-available&only_favourites=false&min_available=1). *This is not required if you are using Sandbox version and do not have access to Crowd Workers.*
-5. There are several tools for better Turking.
+4. There are several tools for better Turking.
 Please explore a few of these and give us your thoughts.
   * [HITs worth Turking for](http://www.reddit.com/r/HITsWorthTurkingFor/new/?sort=new)
   * [MTurk Crowd](http://www.mturkcrowd.com)
-6. After you have finished working, please answer the following questions about your experience and turn in your answers using [this survey](https://docs.google.com/forms/d/16qS3R6Tc9T807NxHCf_fbS8znBOAjJQVG6NFhyCM_oQ/viewform?usp=send_form). _(We recommend writing the survey answers in a text file on your own computer instead of typing them directly into the Google form, so that you have a copy that you can refer to later)._
+5. After you have finished working, please answer the following questions about your experience and turn in your answers using [the Homework 1 survey on Gradescope](https://www.gradescope.com/courses/36538).

-**Extra Credit** The Crowd Workers extension you tried is mostly likely the next big thing in crowdsourcing.
+**Note:** The Crowd Workers extension you tried is mostly likely the next big thing in crowdsourcing.
 Right now, it is still a startup in its humble beginnings, being run out of the coffee-cup strewn office of a mere tenure-track professor at an Ivy League university.
 Help it gain some credibility by leaving a review in the [Google Chrome store](https://chrome.google.com/webstore/detail/crowdworkers/aamdbafophajiecmhbnbakndfgjkfpce/reviews) (we can debate [ethics](http://www.nytimes.com/2013/09/23/technology/give-yourself-4-stars-online-it-might-cost-you.html?_r=0) later).
 You will get extra credit if you leave a review on the Google Chrome store, or if you the survey to provide us with a thoughtful critique about how to improve the plugin.

-**Extra Credit** We will give extra credit to the student or students who make the most money as a worker.

 ### Suggested Readings